Aaliya Fatima, Kolkata

-The Holy Quran states in 2:185:
+The Holy Quran states,

 There is one full month every year in which fasting is prescribed for Muslims all over the world.
-As the month is a lunar month, so it keeps changing around the year about the solar months.
+As the month is a lunar month, it keeps changing around the year about the solar months.
 This creates a universal balance for the worshippers.
 Sometimes the fasting in winter months is manageable as far as the days go, in comparison to the long winter nights, while during the summer months, the days become long and exacting.
-As the lunar months keeps shifting by a few days every year, Muslims in all parts of the world have some periods of easy fasting and some of the arduous fasting.
+As the lunar months keep shifting by a few days every year, Muslims in all parts of the world have some periods of easy fasting and some of the arduous fasting.
 Fasting in Islam begins everywhere at the first appearance of dawn and ends with sunset.
 During this period, one is expected to abstain from all food and drink altogether.
 It is not just physical hunger and thirst that constitute the Muslim fast, but the nights before the beginning of the fast acquire a far more critical character and play a central role in the institution of fasting.
 The Muslims wake up many hours before dawn for individual prayer and the remembrance of God.
 Also, the Holy Quran is recited in every Muslim house much more than in ordinary days.
 A more significant part of the night is thus spent in spiritual exercises, which make up the very essence of fasting.

 During the day, apart from restraining from food and water, all Muslims are particularly exhorted to refrain from vain talk, quarrels or fights, or from any such occupation as is below the dignity of a true believer.
 No indulgence in carnal pleasure is allowed; even husband and wife during the day lead separate lives, except for the formal human relationship familiar to all people.

 In Islam, alms-giving and care for the destitute are so highly emphasized that it becomes part of a Muslim’s daily life.
-However, when it comes to Ramadhan, the month of fasting, Muslims are required to redouble their efforts in this field.
+However, when it comes to Ramadan, the month of fasting, Muslims are required to redouble their efforts in this field.

-It is reported of the Holy Prophet(saw) that spending in the cause of the poor was a routine daily practice with him which has been likened unto a breeze, never ceasing to bring comfort and solace to the needy.
-However, during Ramadhan, the reporters of the aHadith, the sayings of the Holy Prophet(saw) remind us that the breeze seemed to pick up speed and blow like strong winds.
-Alms-giving and care for the destitute are so highly emphasized that in no period during the year do Muslims engage in such philanthropic purposes as they do during the month of Ramadhan.
+It is reported of the Holy Prophetsa that spending in the cause of the poor was a routine daily practice with him which has been likened unto a breeze, never ceasing to bring comfort and solace to the needy.
+However, during Ramadan, the reporters of the Ahadith, remind us that the breeze seemed to pick up speed and blow like strong winds.
+Alms-giving and care for the destitute are so highly emphasized that in no period during the year do Muslims engage in such philanthropic purposes as they do during the month of Ramadan.

-The real purpose of Ramadhan, as of all forms of Islamic worship, is to draw people closer to Allah.
+The real purpose of Ramadan, as of all forms of Islamic worship, is to draw people closer to Allah.
 Though regular pursuits and occupations are carried on, as usual, the emphasis on moral and spiritual values and concentration on them are intensified, and everything is subordinated to the primary purpose.
 The hearing, the sight, the tongue, the mind are all under stricter control.
 For instance, not only vain talk but much talk is also eschewed, so that there should be higher concentration on remembrance of Allah and reflection upon His attributes.
 The Holy Prophetsa said,

 The Author is the General Secretary of AMWSA, Kolkata & a Member of Noorul Islam Committee Lajna, Kolkata.